 - Many industrial recruiters only recruit to their graduate programmes once a year, often between September and December so encourage your student to explore their timeline so they don’t miss out.

 - There is a wealth of information to support CV, application and interview skills on The Careers Service website.
-The CV booklet has CVs specifically for PhDs students who want to stay within Academia or move into Industry.
+The Imperial Guide to CVs has CVs specifically for PhDs students who want to stay within Academia or move into Industry.

 - Often during writing up it is difficult to focus on making other decisions so reassure students that they can continue to access the careers service as an Alumni for up to three years.